Roadrunner SMB

 Architecture Overview

-Roadrunner SMB deploys a fixed-size, active-active SMB cluster into your AWS VPC.
+Roadrunner SMB deploys a configurable 1–4 node active-active SMB cluster into your AWS VPC.
+During deployment, select a node count from 1 to 4: use 1 node for evaluation and non-HA testing; use multiple nodes for HA production workloads.
 All nodes serve SMB traffic simultaneously; the Network Load Balancer distributes connections across them.

 │